Michelangelo Canale

 Michelangelo Canale (born November 17, 1967) is an American dancer, teacher, choreographer and artistic director of ballet.

 Early life

 Canale was born in New Orleans, Louisiana.
-He later moved to Las Vegas, Nevada, where he graduated early from Chaparral High School.
 He began his formal dance training at the University of Nevada, Las Vegas, after graduating early from high school.

 He continued his training at Stephens College, The Juilliard School on full scholarship, and Canada's Royal Winnipeg Ballet School under David Moroni.
 After attending the Royal Winnipeg Ballet School, he continued his education at the Vaganova Method Conference and Demonstration conferences for teacher training held at the Vaganova Ballet Academy in St. Petersburg, Russia.

 Canale had the opportunity to train with David Moroni, Petru Macra, Alexander Kalinin, Michael Simms, Garold Gardner, Konstantine Shatilov, Oleg Vinogradov, and Julia Arkos.

 In 1994 Canale auditioned, and was accepted as a student into the Vaganova Ballet Academy's summer program in St. Petersburg, Russia.
 This was the first program after the fall of the Iron Curtain under the direction of Igor Belsky.